Sphynx Cat Care & Health

 TIPS

-Cutting into the quick will cause pain and bleeding.
+Cutting into the quick will cause pain & bleeding.
 However, if bleeding does happen, having a styptic powdered cotton bud at the ready will quickly stop bleeding by constricting the blood vessels (see instructions for Claw Clipping given below to learn more).

 Claw Cleaning first